ristotoldsep/My-Tech-Stack/README.md

 ---
 List of the technologies and tools I have learned and used over time.
 Updating it as I progress.
 ### TLDR:
-Familiar with several languages/libraries/frameworks/platforms - Trying to master MERN/PHP + MySQL stack & also Wordpress for freelance development.
-Probably stronger in front-end, but aspiring to become an experienced full stack web developer.
+Familiar with several languages/libraries/frameworks/platforms - Probably stronger in front-end, but aspiring to become an experienced full stack web developer.
+4 years of experience with PHP/Wordpress, also currently heavily focused on learning the React ecosystem + Headless CMS solutions and building projects with them.

 ## Web/Frontend
-* HTML - Trying to use BEM architecture for naming classes etc.
+* HTML/JSX
-* CSS (mostly using SCSS).
+* CSS (almost always using SCSS).
-* JavaScript/EcmaScript (vanilla) - Trying to keep up with new ES releases & write code Object Oriented.
+* JavaScript/Typescript - Trying to keep up with new ES releases and use types where possible.
-* Getting into Typescript etc.

-*Libraries:*
-* Bootstrap 3/4
-* Semantic UI
-* jQuery
-* tachyons

 *Libraries/Frameworks:*
 * React.js (Hooks, Redux etc...)
 * Gatsby js (React + GraphQL)
 * Next.js
 * Vue.js

-* Frontity - The React framework for headless WordPress
+* *Libraries:*
+* Bootstrap 3/4
+* Semantic UI
+* jQuery
+* tachyons
+* Slick
+* AOS
+* GSAP
+* ...
+Actually too many to list out

 ## Server/Backend
 *Platforms:*